AustinAuger/dao-nutrition-label/README.md

 ---

 ## Standards Alignment
-OCPS aligns with broader DAO transparency initiatives like [EIP-4824](https://eips.ethereum.org/EIPS/eip-4824), which defines a `dao://` URI scheme for discovering DAO metadata.
-While EIP-4824 focuses on *where* DAO metadata lives, OCPS focuses on *what* decentralization metrics are transparently measured and certified for DAOs.
+The DAO Nutrition Label aligns with broader DAO transparency initiatives like [EIP-4824](https://eips.ethereum.org/EIPS/eip-4824), which defines a `dao://` URI scheme for discovering DAO metadata.
+While EIP-4824 focuses on *where* DAO metadata lives, The DAO Nutrition Label focuses on *what* decentralization metrics are, and how they are transparently measured and certified for DAOs.

-Future versions of OCPS will explore JSON-LD export for cross-chain `dao://` discoverability, enabling aligned, chain-agnostic DAO transparency while building community-driven certification tooling in the Metal Blockchain ecosystem.
+Future versions of The DAO Nutrition Label will explore JSON-LD export for cross-chain `dao://` discoverability, enabling aligned, chain-agnostic DAO transparency while building community-driven certification tooling in the Metal Blockchain ecosystem.

+## The DAO Nutrition Label Extensions

+This repository also defines optional DAO Nutrition Label extensions that may be referenced by DAO profiles or blockchain governance frameworks.

+### Available Extensions

+- **dao-nutrition-label-zkdid-extension (v0.1)**
+  Enables zero-knowledge verification of decentralized identity (DID) claims for privacy-preserving, compliance-ready smart contract access and regulated finance use cases.

 ---